kewlbear/FFmpeg-iOS/README.md

 # FFmpeg-iOS

-This swift package enables you to use FFmpeg libraries in your iOS apps.
+This swift package enables you to use FFmpeg libraries in your iOS, Mac Catalyst and tvOS apps.

 ## Installation